odo/kafka_ductus/README.md

 * `init/2` is used to init the state of your handler.
 Arguments are the topic name and the init data specified in the config file.
 The return value must be {ok, State}.

 * `handle_massages/3` is called with a set of massages (~ 1 MB), the current kafka offset and your callback's state.
-The return value must be {ok, State}.
+The return value {ok, State} means the messages have been consumed, whereas {defer, Delay, State} means the messages can not be processed now and should be re-deliversed after Delay milliseconds.

 * `aggregate_element/1` is called with your callback's state.
 It is used to periodicly collect data from all adapters.
 Returns {ok, Element, State}.